Conocybe rugosa

 Conocybe rugosa is a common and highly toxic species of mushroom that is widely distributed in Eurasia and North America.

 Taxonomy

-The species was originally described in the genus Pholiotina, and its morphology and a 2013 molecular phylogenetics study supported its continued classification there.
+The species was originally described in the genus Pholiotina, and its morphology and a study conducted in 2013 about molecular phylogenetics supported its continued classification there.

 Description

 Conocybe rugosa has a conical cap that expands to flat, usually with an umbo.
-It is less than 3 cm across, has a smooth brown top, and the margin is often striate.
+It is less than 3cm across, has a smooth brown top, and the margin is often striate.
 The gills are rusty brown, close, and adnexed.
-The stalk is 2 mm thick and 1 to 6 cm long, smooth, and brown, with a prominent and movable ring.
+The stalk is 2mm thick and 1 to 6cm long, smooth, and brown, with a prominent and movable ring.
 The spores are rusty brown, and it may be difficult to identify the species without a microscope.

 Habitat and distribution

 The species grows in woodchips, flowerbeds and compost piles.
 It has been found in Europe, Asia and North America.
 It is especially common in the Pacific Northwest.